spectromas/RackPlugins/README.md

 "vaguely" inspired by a popular ios app. or it was bach?

 # o88o
-an arpeggiator that pretends to be a sequencer.
+an arpeggiator that pretends to be a sequencer (or the other way around). the first pattern is _just_ as empty as empty